Awards & Recognition

 Hall of Fame

-A chance meeting with a handsome stranger turns into a whirlwind affair that gets everyone talking.
+A chance meeting with a handsome stranger turns into a whirlwind affair that gets everyone talking in this New York Times bestseller.
 Dating is the last thing on Olivia Monroe’s mind when she moves to LA to start her own law firm.
 But when she meets a gorgeous man at a hotel bar and they spend the entire night flirting, she discovers too late that he is none other than hotshot junior senator Max Powell.

 You can also find more on these picks over at the Penguin Random House Library blog